The 7 Hidden Reasons Your Affiliate Traffic Isn’t Converting

 Getting clicks is a positive sign.

-It means your content, headline, email, or recommendation was compelling enough to get someone’s attention.
-People saw what you shared and decided it was worth learning more about.
+It means your content, email, ad, video, or recommendation was compelling enough to get someone’s attention.
+People saw what you shared and wanted to learn more.

 Reason #1: You’re Sending the Wrong Traffic